 But maybe you don’t have that.
 Gaming is a love of yours, so you have games, but you don’t know where to find the proper stuff to make games.
 Well, I'm no aficionado, not yet, but I can tell you where I get my best help and all the pushes in the right directions.

 What's that?
-You don't want to study for
+You don't want to study for hours upon hours?
+Aw, poor baby.
+Let's back up the Wambulance. |

 First off, let’s pretend you don’t have any programming skills.
 Well, they’ll definitely be helpful later, so start learning yourself a language.
 Game designers work more in Perl and Python than C++, so far as I’ve heard, so those may be your best bets.
 In addition, to get started on game stuff right away, or more quickly, there is Game Maker (Windows) and Game Salad (Mac).